Lucsposito/Lucsposito/README.md

 - 👋 Hi, I’m @Lucsposito
-- 👀 I’m interested in  projetos de Power BI
+- 👀 I’m interested in  projects de Power BI
-- 🌱 I’m currently learning  Ciência de Dados, .net , c#
+- 🌱 I’m currently learning  data science, .NET, C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me  lucianacostasposito@gmail.com

 <!---
 Lucsposito/Lucsposito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.